Raziz1/Solar_PCB/README.md

 ### Future Power Consumption Improvements
 Despite the power savings documented above, there are still quite a few methods that were left out during this process, which can yield large power savings.

+* The first method is extensively discussed in the [Power saving techniques for microprocessors](https://www.gammon.com.au/power) article.
+You can strip various unnecessary parts from the Arduino, leaving you with a bare-bones version of the board.
+This includes the voltage regulators (for +5V and +3.3V), USB interface chip (for the USB port), and the "power" LED.
+According to the article, this resulted in a current consumption of 360uA!
-* The first method is to bypass or remove any inefficient voltage regulators/LDO's.
-The Arduino UNO REV 3 contains a 3.3V and 5V LDO.
-The 5V LDO has a very high quiescent current of 10mA.
-If you by pass this with a more efficient supply method than you can reduce the power consumption.
+    * The Arduino Uno Rev 3 uses the NCP1117ST50T3G as it's 5V linear voltage regulator.
+This regulator has a quiescent current of 10mA!
+If you bypass the LDO you can avoid wasting power.
-* You can actually run the processor at a lower voltage and lower frequency which can reduce the boards power consumption.
+* Secondly, the ATmega328P MCU can be run at lower frequencies and hence a lower voltage which can reduce the boards power consumption

-* By stripping the Arduino of its optional parts, such as the USB serial converter, 5V LDO, ON LED, and various other components, you can create a more bare-bones Arduino board that draws far less power.
+## Power Management Components ⚡
+Now that we know the power consumption of the Arduino, we can begin picking components for this project.
+This section will focus on the choice of solar panel and lithium-ion battery.

+### Lithium Ion Battery 🔋
+For the battery, I ended up selecting a pair of lithium-ion batteries I already had at home.
+The batteries were two 3.7V 2600mAh lithium-ion batteries from PKCELL.

 ## NFC Principle 🧲
 <b>[NFC (Near Field Communication)](https://www.spiceworks.com/tech/networking/articles/what-is-near-field-communication/)</b> is a group of communication protocols that allows for low speed wireless communication between two electronic devices.